 - The buyer's lender.
 A buyer and seller can arrive at a mutually agreed price, but the buyer's lender will hire an appraiser to determine market value.
 This means the home will need to appraise in line with the comparable sales.
 Pricing too low is rarely a problem.
 But if it's priced too high, it won't appraise, and either the buyer will need to foot the difference in cash or the pending sale will blow up.
 If the appraisal comes in low, it will require a revised short sale approval letter from the bank, and not every bank will agree to lower the price to the new appraised value.

-- The Seller.
-Some types of short sales are subject to deficiency judgments and mortgage debt forgiveness tax, which means sellers need to get the highest possible price.
-Attractive pricing will encourage multiple offers, and multiple offers tend to bid up the price.
-Sellers who might have to pay taxes on the difference or face a monetary contribution care very much about the sales price of that short sale.
+- The seller.
+Some types of short sales are subject to deficiency judgments and mortgage debt forgiveness taxes, which means sellers need to get the highest possible price.
+Attractive pricing will encourage multiple offers, which tend to bid up the price.
+Sellers who might have to pay taxes on the difference or face a monetary contribution care very much about the sales price.

-Appealing to all five of these entities may seem impossible to do due to the conflicting interests of the parties involved, but it is possible.
+Appealing to all five of these entities may seem impossible to do because of the conflicting interests involved, but it's possible.
 There is an art to pricing a short sale.
-I can honestly report that many of my short listings in Sacramento -- in our soft market -- receive multiple offers.
-They are priced correctly.
+I can honestly report that many of my short sale listings in Sacramento — in our soft market — receive multiple offers because they are priced correctly.